gerardoAB111/Impact-of-Social-Media-on-Academic-Performance/README.md

 ---

 ## 📸 Dashboard
 You can find my Power BI dashboard in the file (`Impact of Social Media on Academic Performance.pbix`) uploaded in this repo

 ---

-## 📑 Data Collection
-- **Survey Design**: Questions adapted from validated scales on social media addiction, such as the Bergen Social Media Addiction Scale.
-- **Recruitment**: Participants were recruited through university mailing lists and social media platforms to ensure diversity.
-- **Anonymization**: No personally identifiable information was collected; data was anonymized during collection.

----

-## ⚠️ Limitations
-- **Self-Report Bias**: Responses may not be fully reliable due to social pressure and social desirability effects.
-- **Cross-Sectional Design**: A one-time survey limits the ability to establish causation.
-- **Sample Not Representative**: The study may not represent the general population, particularly individuals with limited internet access.

----